bradfordlemley/stated-library/README.md

 [types-badge]: https://img.shields.io/npm/types/typescript.svg

-**The Problem:** State Management solutions, like Redux, focus on _managing state_, but their real purpose is to _implement functionality_.
-That approach is backwards because _functionality produces state_, not the other way around.
-State Management solutions employ convoluted contraptions (middleware) to achieve _functionality_ (side effects) because _functionality_ doesn't fit cleanly into _state_.
-Ultimately, this requires extra coding, extra brain cycles, extra time, slowing down development.
+**The Problem:** The real purpose of "State Management" solutions, like Redux, is to implement functionality.
+But, functionality doesn't fit cleanly into state, so "State Management" solutions end up inventing convoluted contraptions, like middleware, to achieve functionality.
+And we end up developing application functionality using these convoluted contraptions, with our hands tied behind our backs.
+It all requires extra brain cycles, extra code, extra time...sloooowing down development.

-**The Solution:** Stated Libraries implement _functionality_ and output _state_.
-Stated Libraries are regular objects that output state in a standard way.  _Functionality_ naturally produces _state_, there are no convoluted contraptions required.
+**The Solution:** Focus on implementing functionality, not managing state.  _Functionality naturally produces state_, no convoluted contraptions required.

+Stated Libraries are just regular objects that output state in a standard way.
+A Stated Library is a self-contained module of functionality, independently developed and tested.
+There are no limitations on what it can do or how it does it.
+The standard state output allows libraries to be combined together in standard ways to create more complex functionality which also produces state in the same standard way.

 **The Benefits:** Stated Libraries are completely modular :package:, platform-agnostic :recycle:, easy to learn :dizzy:, fast to develop :rocket:, easy to test :trophy:, and easy to use :white_check_mark:.
-Stated Libraries enable efficient development workflows and empowering us to develop higher-quality applications faster :dart:.
+This enables efficient development workflows and empowers us to develop higher-quality applications faster :dart:.

 Read more about the motivation and design process for `Stated Libraries` in: [Why State Management Is All Wrong](https://medium.com/@bradfordlemley/why-state-management-is-all-wrong-ca9f3bbde869?source=friends_link&sk=5e2d7de65bf45c46133db6c437bb9a1e).